What is the Student Conduct Council?

-What is the role Student Conduct Council?
+What is the role of the Student Conduct Council?

 The Student Conduct Council hears cases of alleged violations of SUNY Delhi's Code of Conduct and is charged with determining whether or not a student is in violation of the charges.
-The Student Conduct Council uses "preponderance of evidence" as its standard of proof and will recommendation sanctions if the student is found in violation of any charges.
+The Student Conduct Council uses "preponderance of evidence" as its standard of proof and will recommend sanctions if the student is found in violation of any charges.
 Typical Student Conduct Council hearing boards are comprised of between five and nine members.
 The Council members are provided with all appropriate information upon which to base their recommendations.
-The Director of Judicial Affairs will coordinate the proceedings, and all recommendations will be given to the Vice President of Student Life who notifies the accused student(s) of the outcome.
+The Director of Judicial Affairs will coordinate the proceedings, and all recommendations will be given to the Vice President for Student Life who notifies the accused student(s) of the outcome.
 For academic integrity cases, recommendations will be given to the College Provost who will then notify the accused students(s) of the outcome.

 What is a sanction?

-Disciplinary sanctions are outcomes and/or requirements placed upon a student who has been found to be responsible for violations of College policies.
+Disciplinary sanctions are outcomes and/or requirements placed upon a student who has been found to be responsible for violations of college policies.
 Sanctions are designed to be educational in nature, and are intended to balance the needs of the individual with the needs of the college community.
 Sanctions also provide students with opportunities to develop the necessary skills to eliminate harmful behavior and to learn from poor decisions.
-They also provide relevant outlets for personal growth and development, so that students may become contributing members of the College community.
-Sanctions are recommended by the Student Conduct Council for approval by the Vice President of Student Life.
+They also provide relevant outlets for personal growth and development, so that students may become contributing members of the college community.
+Sanctions are recommended by the Student Conduct Council for approval by the Vice President for Student Life.
 For academic integrity cases, sanction recommendations will be given to the College Provost.